-Minivan: a more comfortable way to reach the falls is to book a ride with a van through the travel agencies in town (or ask your accommodation).
+Minivan: a more comfortable way to reach the falls is to book a ride with a van through town travel agencies (or through your accommodation).
 The departure and return times are already set.
 The trip costs 60.000 Kip (USD 7).
 If you have a mid-size group of people, you can rent a private van for about 500.000 Kip (USD 55).
 The ride is about 45 minutes.
 The good thing is that you can book your minivan tickets online through the web platform klook.com too.
 Click here to see the schedule and book your ride.

-Motorbike: even though you can rent a motorbike too to reach the fall, we don’t recommend it.
-The road is not smooth all the way and at some point very dusty and bumpy, and locals drive chaotically.
+Motorbike: even though you can rent a motorbike to reach the fall, we don’t recommend it.
+The road is not smooth all the way and, at some point, very dusty and bumpy, and locals drive chaotically.
 Personally, we wouldn’t risk it.
 Another reason to skip it, it’s for the motorbikes scams.
-We heard that some rental agencies have a spare copy of the keys “to steal” the motorbike (and bike too) and ask you the refund.
+We heard that some rental agencies have a spare copy of the keys “to steal” the motorbike (and bike too) and ask you for a refund.

-Boat: a fun and exciting way to reach the falls is by boat where you can also enjoy the wild scenery of the Mekong River.
-The boat will take you close to the waterfall where you need to take a pick up truck to reach Kuang Si entrance gate.
+Boat: a fun and exciting way to reach the falls is by boat, where you can also enjoy the Mekong River’s wild scenery.
+The boat will take you close to the waterfall, where you need to take a pick up truck to reach the Kuang Si entrance gate.
 A few tour operators like Bananaboat Laos and Laos Group tours offer the boat tour to Kuang Si.

 A good option is to book a private/shared tour with one of the web platforms like Viator.com, GetyourGuide.com and Klook.com that always offer a great choice of activities managed by the local agencies.